gheenie/devops-nc-filesystem/README.md

 There are a number of ways you could check if a file is empty.
 A good option could be using the [wc](https://manned.org/wc.1) command.

+> ❗ Keep in mind that the `rm` command will **permanently remove files/directories** (not just move them to the bin) so should be used with care.
+Personally I like to use [this](https://github.com/sindresorhus/trash-cli) tool which makes removing files safer and reversible.
+You can read more about how not to "`rm` yourself" [here](https://github.com/sindresorhus/guides/blob/main/how-not-to-rm-yourself.md#safeguard-rm)

+---

 ## Extension tasks